caiton1/OSS-Doorway/README.md

 ---

 ### Populating the database
 The bot now relies on having quests and hints stored in the database, if this is a new database, there is a sample hint and quest dataset included as config files.
+During the first time set up, youll want to run these after you have configured probot and it's .env files.
 1. run ```node ./src/config/uploadQuestConfig.js```
 2. run ```node ./src/config/uploadHintConfig.js```